Scheduling for a Processor Sharing System with Linear Slowdown: Conclusion and Outlook

 As a closing note we mention that it is generally of interest to compare our heuristics to potential integer programming methods.
 One may either discretize time and solve integer programs, or alternatively seek related integer programming formulations.
 It remains an open problem to compare our heuristics to such potential methods both in terms of accuracy and computation time.

 {\bf Acknowledgements:} We thank Hai Vu and Moshe Haviv for useful discussions and advice.
+We are grateful to two anonymous reviewers for their helpful comments.
 We thank The Australia-Israel Scientific Exchange Foundation (AISEF) for supporting Liron Ravner's visit to The University of Queensland.
 Yoni Nazarathy's research is supported by ARC grants DE130100291 and DP130100156.